asce-web/ascenews/wp-content/plugins/wp-paginate/readme.txt

 When calling `wp_paginate_comments()`, WP-Paginate adds an extra class to the `ol` element, `wp-paginate-comments`.

 == Changelog ==
+= 2.0.7 =
+* Fixed issue with not applying before and after function arguments

 = 2.0.6 =
 * Fixed issue with slashes added to URLs containing query strings